ronaldvanmanen/ModuleTracker/README.md

 Copyright (c) Ronald van Manen.
 All rights reserved.
 Licensed under the GNU LGPL version 3.
 See [LICENSE](LICENSE) in the project root for license information.

+### Languages and Frameworks

+ModuleTracker uses C# as its primary development language and .NET 5 as its primary target framework.